How to Advocate for Autism

 - Use photos and videos to activate your Facebook friends to donate to your cause.
 (To make it easy, you can share things we post about #Activate4Autism on our Geek Club Books Facebook Page.

-If you want to take your advocacy even further, sign up to become an Acceptance Ambassador.
-Join the parents, self-advocates and teachers who have already pledged to speak to groups in their communities—their local schools, libraries, boy and girl scout meetings, homeschool co-ops and other community forums.
+If you want to take your advocacy even further, join the self-advocates and their allies who speak to groups in their communities—their local schools, libraries, boy and girl scout meetings, homeschool co-ops and other community forums.
 They are telling their personal stories, hosting events, and having conversations about autism.
+Use these tools to help you with your advocacy: